 What Hook Do I Need?

-A size 5mm (H) or larger hook would be great to get started with and you can buy many inexpensive crochet hook sets, with a range of sizes.
+A size 5mm (H) or larger hook would be great to get started with and you can buy many inexpensive crochet hook sets, in a range of sizes.

 You can also experiment with various hooks to see which brands you prefer over others.

-When choosing yarn, something easy to work with for practising like acrylic, cotton or worsted weight yarn are all good choices.
+When choosing yarn, something easy to work with for practice like acrylic, cotton, or worsted weight yarn are all good choices.

-Please note – I am right-handed, so in the photographs you will see that I am teaching this for right-handers, if you are left-handed, I am writing a post soon for how to crochet left-handed.
+Please note – I am right-handed, so in the photographs you will see that I am teaching the basic steps to right-handers, if you are left-handed, I am writing a post soon on how to crochet left-handed.